whatheway/WRF-4.4-install-script-macOS-32bit/README_macOS.md

-3. JDK (JAVA Development Kit)
+3. APT

 #### in the terminal:

-brew install java
+brew install apt